kaboc/pot/packages/pottery/README.md

 The extension starts when either [Pottery] or [LocalPottery] is first used.
 It is also possible to start it earlier by calling `Pottery.startExtension()`.

+> [!NOTE]
+> Updates of the object in a pot caused by external factors (e.g. the object is
-Note that updates of objects in Pot are not automatically reflected in the table view until an event of either `Pot`, `Pottery` or `LocalPottery` happens.
+> a `ValueNotifier` and its value is reassigned) are not automatically reflected
+> in the table view until an event of either `Pot`, `Pottery` or `LocalPottery`
-Press the refresh icon button if you want to see the changes quickly, or use `notifyObjectUpdate()` on a Pot to manually emit an event to cause a refresh.
+> happens.
+Press the refresh icon button if you want to see the changes quickly,
+> or use [notifyObjectUpdate()][notifyObjectUpdate] on a pot to emit an event
+> to cause a refresh.

 <img src="https://github.com/kaboc/pot/assets/20254485/3e5aa399-8189-4e80-a9f4-d7e35c083f15">